BlackPearlOrigin/blackpearlorigin/README.md

 ![Discord](https://img.shields.io/discord/1031496547696914482?label=Discord&logo=discord&logoColor=white&style=for-the-badge)

-Black Pearl Origin is a fork of Project Black Pearl.
-It was forked by former developers of the latter project, due to the questionable behaviour of certain project members.
+Black Pearl Origin is a fork of the Project Black Pearl, founded and maintained by the former PBP lead developers.
+It was forked due to a fallout with one of the owners in PBP.

 ## What is Black Pearl Origin?